 If you have some sand beside the cooking space, take some sand and throw it to the grill.
 Sand helps to put out the fire.

-Don’t throw water to the grill because it helps to spread the grease, and it spreads fire flame.
+Don’t throw water into the grill because it helps to spread the grease, and it spreads fire.

 How Can You Save Unused Charcoal

-I have mentioned before if you want to use half burn or unused charcoal, you have to keep them separately in aluminum foil.
+What to do with your charcoal after grilling?
+I have mentioned before if you want to use half-burn or unused charcoal, you have to keep them separately in aluminum foil.

 - Before putting out the grill, make ready a full bucket of cold water.
 (You have to use a metal bucket as you keep hot charcoal there.
 So don’t use a plastic bucket)

 - Wear your heat-resistant hand gloves and take your tongs in your hand.